code708/code708.github.io/README.md

-# website
+# My personal website

-My personal website and blog
+On this site I publish information about my experiences and view on software engineering, as well as software that I want to share with the world.